OpenAgentsInc/openagents/resources/markdown/launch.md

 answering questions
 about stock and bitcoin prices.

 Starting now, agent builders can earn bitcoin revenue by contributing upgrades to the agent swarm.
-(Documentation will be posted here later today, March 14.)

 Anytime a user pays an agent for a task that uses your upgrade, you get a piece of that revenue added immediately to your account, which you can withdraw anytime via bitcoin.

+We are now allocating 1 BTC to a bounty prize pool for developers who build our first plugins.
+We hope to distribute ₿1M to
+100 individual developers as soon as possible.
+Documentation will be posted here later today, March 14.

 ## How we got here